michael131468/asz/docs/config.md

 # Configuration YAML

 Zeppelin is configured via a config.yaml file in the base directory.
-The file is split into two sections, basic and advanced configuration.
-Typically you only want to modify the basic section to begin building and you only need to modify the advanced configuration to tune the build process.
+The file is split into three sections, basic, project, and advanced configuration.
+Typically you only want to modify the basic section to begin building.
+Later one would dig deeper and need to modify the project configuration to customise the build targets.
+And finally one might need to modify the advanced configuration to tune the build process (to use custom repositories, etc).

 This document explains the different configuration tuning variables in the config.yaml.